Cosmological parameter inference with Bayesian statistics: A first look at Bayesian statistics

 where $N$ is the dimensionality of the parameter space.
-This quantity is usually ignored, for practical reasons, when testing the parameter space of a unique model.
-Nevertheless, the Bayesian evidence plays an important role for selecting the model that best ``describes'' the data, known as \textit{model selection}.
-For convenience, the ratio of two evidences
+This quantity is usually ignored, for practical reasons, i.e., when testing the parameter space of a unique model.
+Nevertheless, the Bayesian evidence plays an important role for selecting the model that best describes the data, this process being known as \textit{model selection}.
+For convenience, the ratio of two~evidences